aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     };

 We can use this method to find some sneaky recipes of pizza with pineapple!
 I've learned from my Italian colleague that it is an illegal combination.
+We'll do it by searching the ``directions`` field for words "pizza" and "pineapple" with top-most distance of 10 words in between.

 ::